15 Best Biotech Venture Capital Firms

 Image of Obvious Ventures- Top VCs in Biotechnology

-Based in San Francisco, Obvious Ventures invests in companies with a "world positive" thesis.
-They focus on entrepreneurs building solutions for large-scale challenges across planetary, human, and economic health.
+Based in San Francisco, Obvious Ventures invests in companies built to solve large-scale problems.
+The firm’s mission is to back startups that generate positive returns for planetary, human, and economic health.

-• Industries of focus: Biotechnology, artificial intelligence, and financial services
+• Industries of focus: Biotechnology, Artificial Intelligence, Financial Services

 • Geographical presence: San Francisco, California